Esshahn/www.awsm-11ty.de/src/blog/fairlight-unpacking.md

 load"$",9
 ```

-to get the directory of the host file system displayed on the C64.
+at the BASIC prompt to get the directory of the host file system displayed on the C64.

 ![iecdir](/assets/img/blog/fairlight/iecdir.png)